kpollich/kylepolli.ch/content/posts/async-patterns-in-js.md

 imageAlt: Cafe/Bar counter with menu boards and taps
 ---

-_A brief history of asynchronous programming in JavaScript_

 JavaScript is regularly referred to as "async by default", but the way in which async code is commonly handled has changed over JavaScript's lifetime.
 We've moved from **callbacks** to **promises** to **async/await** over the years, but each of these approaches in related to its predecessors in one way or another.

 ## Asynchronous vs Synchronous